jitsi-contrib/prosody-plugins/conference_statistics/README.md

 body.
 Messages from the main room and breakout rooms are stored in the same `chat` array.

+A message body longer than `max_chat_message_length` is truncated at a UTF-8 character boundary.
+Chat content dominates the memory this component holds, so this limit and `max_chat_messages` together bound the worst case per meeting.

 Polls are read from the final `room.polls` state when each room is destroyed.
 Each poll contains its creator, question, options, and the current named voters for every option.
 If a participant changes a vote, only the final state is